LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 # Class Hooks

-This document describes all `CLASS` function hooks defined within the codebase.
-Use these to customize behavior before and after class changes and spawns.
+This document lists every available `CLASS` hook.
+Place these functions on a class table to run custom logic whenever a player joins, leaves, or spawns with that class.

 ---